phamiter253/front-end-test/README.md

   1. What you technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)

     For the test, I used React and made my own stylesheet.
 I was having issues with react-bootstrap so I just styled everything and implemented the carousel from scratch.
 I also used Green Sock for the animations.

   2. Any struggles you faced when developing with technology you chose

-    I had uses with react-bootstrap so I had to change my strategy completely.
+    I had issues with react-bootstrap so I had to change my strategy completely.
 I also tried setting up Tailwind but that wasn't working either.
-Making components, text, and margin/padding responsive while maintaining the layout design wasn't easy.
+Making components, text, and margin/padding responsive while maintaining the layout design was another challenge.
+I also wanted to create a parallax effect with the banner images but I couldn't implement it the way I wanted.

   3. What you enjoyed the most and why

     I liked depending on my own stylesheet, I rarely never use bootstrap for components so it was an interesting challenge.
 I also liked using Green Sock for the animations.
 It was pretty user friendly and simple.
-I wanted to create a parallax effect with the banner images but I couldn't implement it the way I wanted.

 If you have any questions please feel free to email me (Matt) at matt.sprague@roostergrin.com